mahmoud/clastic/docs/tutorial.rst

   It contains dummy information.

 - The JavaScript code for updating the page is added.
-  It gets called when the button is clicked.
+  It gets called when the form gets submitted (when the button is clicked).

 One last thing to do is to hide the result markup before the user clicks the "Show" button.